-DST optical beamsplitters split incoming light into a transmission and a reflection component, so incident light, an image or a laser beam is partially reflected, as by a mirror, and partially transmitted, as through a window.
+Our optical plate beamsplitters of the DST-series split incident light into a transmission and a reflection component.
+A light beam, an image, or a laser beam are partially reflected as by an optical mirror and partially transmitted as through an optical window.

-The input side of the beamsplitter plates has a dielectric thin film coating which determines the division ratio.
-On the backside there is a broadband anti-reflection coating that prevents secondary reflections.
-By this AR-coating, so-called ghost images are nearly completely suppressed and losses otherwise caused by reflections from the glass back side cannot occur.
+The input side of the 45°-beam splitter plates is coated with a dielectric thin film coating which determines the division ratio.
+On the back side there is a broadband multi layer anti-reflection coating to prevent secondary reflections.
+This AR-coating almost completely suppresses so-called "ghost images" and phantom laser beams in the visible wavelength range.
+Hence, losses and image overlays caused by reflections from an uncoated glass back side do not occur.

-In addition to our standard optical plate beamsplitters DST300, DST500 and DST700, the division ratios can be adapted to custom specifications.
-From a certain batch size upwards, we can also produce cube beam splitters, beam splitter penta-prisms, NIR dividers and high-performance beam splitters.
-Design and manufacturing of polarizing beam splitter cube optics, as well as polarization obtaining beam splitters can also be realized.
+In addition to our standard optical beamsplitters DST300, DST500, and DST700, the division ratios can be adapted to custom specifications.
+From a certain batch size upwards we can also produce cube beam splitters, beam splitter penta-prisms, NIR dividers, and high-performance beamsplitters.
+Design and manufacturing of polarizing beam splitter cube optics as well as of polarization obtaining cube beam splitters can also be realized.
 Such special optics are always manufactured according to customer's requirements.
 They are therefore not listed in detail in our website.
-So if you search for such optics, please go to our inquiry form to request a quote for any kind of specialty beamsplitters.
+So if you search for such kind of optics please use our inquiry form to request a quote for a specialty beamsplitters.

 We are specialized in rapid manufacturing and delivery of our DST-beamsplitters with custom dimensions.
-Usually, we deliver custom dimensions just as fast or even faster than stock items with fixed dimensions are used to be delivered by the competition.
+Usually we deliver custom dimensions just as fast or even faster than stock items with fixed dimensions can be delivered by the competition.
 This also and particularly applies to large production quantities.
 If you are in our time zone and there are no queries, you normally will receive our quotation within a few minutes.
-Our goal is that you get what you need, so that the beam splitter perfectly fits in your application and not just in a shopping cart.
+Our goal is that you get what you need, so that the beam splitter perfectly fits in your application.
+So no need for a shopping cart.

 (Incidence angle i = 45° / random polarization)